fleetdm/fleet/handbook/product-design/README.md

 5. Add links to the user story as specified in the [issue template](https://github.com/fleetdm/fleet/issues/new?template=story.md).

-6. Reach out to sales, customer success, and demand for a business perspective.

-7. Engage engineering to gain insight into technical costs and feasibility.

 6. Draft changes to the Fleet product that solve the problem specified in the story.
-Constantly place yourself in the shoes of a user while drafting changes.
-Place these drafts in the appropriate Figma file in Fleet product project.
+- Constantly place yourself in the shoes of a user while drafting changes.

-7. Use dev notes (component available in our library) to highlight important information to engineers and other teammates.
+- Use dev notes (component available in our library) to highlight important information to engineers and other teammates. - Reach out to sales, customer success, and demand for a business perspective.
+- Engage engineering to gain insight into technical costs and feasibility.

 Additionally: